edibotopic/simple-random-walker/README.md

 ## Use-case

-This was created as part 1 of a 3-step demo for:
+This was created as *part 1 of a 3-step demo* for:

 1. Procedural generation of a height map
 2. Conversion of a height map to a 3D mesh
 3. 3D printing of procedurally-generated structures

-While drawing, the algorithm randomly selects from one of four greyscale colours.
+While drawing, the algorithm randomly selects from one of *four greyscale colours*.

-This means that the images generated can be used as simple height maps.
+This means that the images generated can be used as simple [height maps](https://en.wikipedia.org/wiki/Heightmap).

 ![Example of builder pattern](/builder.gif "Example of builder pattern")